leoshimo/cogni/README.md

 # Create a ffmpeg cheatsheet from man page
 $ man ffmpeg | cogni -T 300 -s "Create a cheatsheet given a man page.
 Output should be in Markdown, and should be a set of example usages under headings." > cheatsheet.md

+# Catchup after long hiatus from git repo
+$ git show -n 3 | cogni -s "What was I working on recently?"
 ```

 ### In Emacs